 8. Approve the budget

-Once the budget has been created in full, it’s time for approval.
+Once the budget has been finalized, it’s time for approval.
 Gather the key decision-makers, including senior leadership, to discuss and finalize the budget.
-Explain the goals of the budget, how the goals align with the overall business strategy, and what decisions were made during the budgeting process.
+Explain the budget goals, how the goals align with the overall business strategy, and what decisions were made during the budgeting process.
 Depending on the company culture, use supplemental materials to drive this discussion.
 With some C-levels, it’s best to use a snapshot view, while other leaders benefit from seeing the breakdowns of specific calculations in each category.

 9. Document and implement

-When everyone has signed off on the budget, formally document it and create a plan for implementation.
+When everyone has signed off on the budget, formally document it and create an implementation plan.
 Each department head already interviewed in the early stages of this process should have a feeling of buy-in.
-Their teams should be made aware of the expectations and guidelines as well as any repercussions they may face if they fail to hold their department accountable.
+Their teams should be made aware of the expectations and guidelines and any repercussions they may face if they fail to hold their department accountable.